Best Free & Paid Syslog Servers for Linux and Windows

 Although the Syslog standard has been codified by the Internet Engineering Taskforce, there are so many implementations of Syslog that some variation in the syslog data message format exists.
 With all of the different message types you could be benefiting from, you need to get a tool to sort through them all.

 The definition of the Syslog standard is freely available to the public but it is not regarded as an “open source project.”
-This is because “open source” refers to freely available program code, but Syslog is a standard, rather than a program.
-However, there are open source Syslog server implementations out there.
+This is because “open source” usually refers to freely available program code, but Syslog is a standard, rather than a program.
+However, there are open source Syslog server implementations.

 Syslog and Windows